 When it comes to garlic, people either seem to love it or hate it.
 But garlic is a super immune booster, and even if you don't enjoy the stuff, consider stocking your home with several cloves to be used in case of emergency.
 If you feel a bug coming on, or you've been around sick people, you can roast them in the oven and then eat them, or, if you're really crunchy, you can eat the whole clove raw.
-Yes, you're going to smell like you've eaten garlic, but I like to tell people that viruses don't like the smell of garlic, so they stay far away from you.
-Seriously though, it may sound ridiculous, but garlic can nip a virus in the bud faster than almost anything else.
+Yes, you're going to smell like you've eaten garlic, but I like to tell people that common bugs don't like the smell of garlic, so they stay far away from you.
+Seriously though, it may sound ridiculous, but garlic can nip the "ick" in the bud.
 If you really can't handle the idea of eating garlic, you can purchase garlic supplements that are (quite literally) easier to swallow.

 10. Move more.

 It's so difficult for many of us to keep up regular fitness routines when we are chasing after kids, but it can become even harder in the winter months when weather keeps us inside.
 Still, even if you're used to long runs or regular gym workouts, you can make use of even the smallest space in the house to give your body a good boost from regular exercise.
 Yoga, Pilates, and barre workouts are all conducive to smaller spaces and are also excellent stress busters.
 They also promote restorative sleep.
 Even if you're not the yoga type, consider giving one of these a try, and you may find yourself hooked on the amazing benefits far beyond the end of sick season.

 Writer Aimee McNew has a Master's in Holistic Nutrition Therapy (MNT) and is also a Certified Practitioner of Nutrition Therapy (CNTP).